Program Educational Objectives

 - Demonstrate a spirit of lifelong learning by pursuing professional licensure, graduate education, short courses or other training programs in engineering or related fields.

-- Demonstrate professional and ethical responsibility in their work and daily lives.
+- Demonstrate professional and ethical responsibility, and awareness of diversity, equity, and inclusion, in their work and daily lives.

 - Participate in their community and in so doing advocate for the profession.